So you want more tomatoes? It’s simple…. start pruning tomato plants! You’ll get the greatest yield when you learn how to prune tomato plants.

 Have Good Support In Place From The Start

-With your plants and your support system in place, you will want to begin your plant pruning project.
+With your tomato plant and your support system in place, you will want to begin your plant pruning project.
 Be careful not to prune away main stems or excessive amounts all at once.

 Why Does Pruning Work?